 You could be moving into something new

-When you combine pensions with us, it will be into either a Scottish Widows workplace pension, which your employer currently pays into, or a Retirement Account.
+When you combine pensions with us, it will be into either a Scottish Widows workplace pension or a Retirement Account.
 If you don’t have either of these, you’ll need to set up a new Retirement Account.
 We can help you do this by phone.

 Look at the charges you pay for managing your existing plan and compare them with ours to see whether you are paying more, or less.